keithpatton/kandid-policy-document/terms.md

 ## Exceptions

-Nothing in this website disclaimer will exclude or limit any warranty implied by law that it would be unlawful to exclude or limit; and nothing in this website disclaimer will exclude or limit kandid's liability in respect of any:
+Nothing in the website disclaimer will exclude or limit any warranty implied by law that it would be unlawful to exclude or limit; and nothing in the website disclaimer will exclude or limit kandid's liability in respect of any:

 death or personal injury caused by kandid's negligence;
 fraud or fraudulent misrepresentation on the part of kandid; or